-The Marina Lofts development was approved on the same date as the tree relocation for a 33 story, 960 residential unit mixed use development that included 20,500 square feet of retail space and 12,000 square feet of restaurant space along with 1,313 parking spaces and extensive public improvements along the waterway and around the site, filling in the connection to the City's River Walk.
+The Marina Lofts development was approved on the same date as the tree relocation (Resolution 13-142 attached as Exhibit 2) for a 33 story, 960-unit mixed use development that included 20,500 square feet of retail space and 12,000 square feet of restaurant space along with 1,313 parking spaces and extensive public improvements along the waterway and around the site, filling in the connection to the City's River Walk.

-On October 23, 2020, the Department of Sustainable Development (DSD) received an application for the site where Marina Lofts was approved, for a revised development called Raintree Residences, which indicates the African Rain Tree is to remain in its current location.
-This development application, which consists of a 784 unit mixed used development, is still under review by the Development Review Committee (DRC).
-However, the applicant has since indicated that they would like to relocate the tree closer to the New River to better accommodate the proposed development and allow for better access to the tree from the River Walk.
+On October 23, 2020, the Development Services Department (DSD) received an application for the site where Marina Lofts was approved, for a revised development called Raintree Residences, which now indicates the African Rain Tree is to be relocated to a position near the New River to the northwest of its current location.
+This development application, which consists of a 784-unit mixed used development, is still under review by the Development Review Committee (DRC).
+The applicant has stated that they would like to relocate the tree closer to the New River to better accommodate the proposed development and allow for better access to the tree from the Riverwalk.
 The applicant has indicated that the new proposed location is at the terminus of SW 4th Avenue at the Riverwalk.
-Please see the Applicant's Narrative attached as Exhibit 5.
-The proposed location of the tree can be found on page 11 of Exhibit 5.
+Please see the Applicant's Narrative attached as Exhibit 6 (the new proposed location of the African Rain Tree can be found on page 11 of Exhibit 6).

 Resolution 13-142 was adopted with nine conditions of approval.
 These conditions of approval have been repeated in this CAM apart from the condition related to the \$1,000,000 bond.
-The applicant has requested a reduced amount of \$250,000 to provide for a more rational bond amount tied to tree preservation purposes.
-Please see page 2 of Exhibit 5 for additional information.
+The applicant has requested to reduce the bond amount to \$250,000 to provide for a more rational bond amount tied to tree preservation purposes (please see page 2 of Exhibit 6 for additional information).

-Should the City Commission approve the resolution to relocate the tree, staff recommends the following conditions of approval, which were part of the previous relocation approval:
+Should the City Commission approve the resolution to relocate the tree, staff recommends the following conditions of approval, which were part of the previous relocation approval apart from the bond amount:

-- 1. The applicant must provide the City with a five-year warranty period on the survival of the tree, subject to a \$250,000 bond provided by the applicant.
+- 1. The applicant must provide the City with a five-year warranty period on the survival of the tree, subject to a \$250,000 bond or letter of credit provided by the applicant.
 Bond is payable to the City of Fort Lauderdale, proceeds of which shall be used for the purchase of trees for the City. - 2.
 The applicant must provide a preparation and relocation period of at least nine (9) months between root pruning and tree relocation. - 3.
 If for any reason Environmental Design Inc. is no longer the contractor relocating the Rain Tree, the developer shall contract services of another tree relocating company of equal or greater expertise and as approved by the City Arborist. - 4.
 An International Society of Arboriculture (ISA) Certified Arborist shall be on-site any time work is done relative to the Rain Tree.
 Prior to conducting any work, applicant shall notify City Forester. - 5.
-Upon relocation, the applicant is solely responsible for the long-term health and maintenance of the tree, including but not limited to pruning, trimming and watering.
+Upon relocation, the applicant is solely responsible for the long-term health and maintenance of the tree, including but not limited to pruning, trimming, and watering.
 Any pruning and maintenance of the Rain Tree shall be performed by an ISA Certified Arborist.
 Prior to conducting any work, applicant shall notify City Forester.